rzc0d3r/ESET-KeyGen/README.md

 # ESET-KeyGen
 ESET-KeyGen - Trial-Key & Account generator for ESET Antivirus (last test was on 07.03.2024 at 02:46 UTC+2)

+## The site has undergone global changes.
+The project will be completely redesigned.
+This will take time.
+# ONLY ACTIVATION VIA ACCOUNT WORKS NOW, KEYS ARE NOT AVAILABLE!!!

 ![](img/project_preview.png)